Yes Bank Shares Hit 2.5-Year Low On Rana Kapoor's Tenure Crisis

 As of end-June, Mr Kapoor had a direct 4.3 per cent stake in Yes Bank, according to Thomson Reuters Eikon data.

 Earlier this week, Yes Bank said that it would seek the nod of the central bank to extend Mr Kapoor's tenure until September 30, 2019.
-The lender said that it needs more time to identify and groom a successor.
-Reserve Bank of India (RBI) has only allowed Mr Kapoor to stay at the helm of affairs till January 31, 2019.
+The central bank has only allowed Mr Kapoor to stay at the helm of affairs till January 31, 2019.

-As of Friday's close, Yes Bank share price had declined more than 42.5 per cent since the RBI directive last Friday, and 46.5 per cent this month, stated the Reuters report.
+Yes Bank share price has declined a total of 46.5 per cent this month.
+Analysts attribute the sharp losses in the stock to uncertainty around extension of Mr Kapoor's current tenure, which ends on January 31.

 On Thursday, in response to a query by the NSE, Yes Bank denied any dealings with Three Sisters Family Office, the investment vehicle run by Mr Kapoor's three daughters, stated the Reuters report.